tap349/tap349.github.io/_posts/2019-04-04-elixir-umbrella.md

   end
   ```

-even though it's also possible to bump versions of child applications as
+though it's possible to bump versions of child applications as usual (say, if
-usual (say, if version of child application is incremented, version of
+version of child application is incremented, version of umbrella application
-umbrella application is incremented as well but not vice versa), I think
+is incremented as well but not vice versa), I think it's way easier in terms
-it's way easier in terms of maintanence not to bump their versions at all.
+of maintanence not to bump their versions at all.

 ### AppSignal